How to Unzip Files in Linux

 Unzip Files in Linux

 ZIP is the most widely used archive file format that supports lossless data compression.
-A ZIP file is a data container containing one or more compressed files or directories.
+A ZIP file is a data container containing one or more compressed files or directories, which can later be extracted to restore the original files.

 Installing unzip

-unzip is not installed by default in most Linux distributions, but you can easily install it using the package manager of your distribution.
+The unzip utility is not installed by default in most Linux distributions.
+However, you can easily install it using your distribution’s package manager.

 Install unzip on Ubuntu and Debian